Profiles

 Finlay Abbott Ellwood

 Finlay Abbott Ellwood was born in Penwith and studied in London at the Slade, specialising in painting.
-In 2018 he walked along the coast past between these two places, connecting them physically, but also psychologically getting a better understanding of the space in between.
+In 2018 he walked along the coast between these two places, connecting them physically, but also psychologically getting a better understanding of the space in between.
 These two areas are harbours where at various times he has docked.
 Cross-country durational walking allows one to view the landscape as a portal, a telescope, an indexed conglomeration of experience which can then manifest itself onto a singular surface like a painting.
 He likes to think of time and experience as a bowl and the act of painting as trying to replicate the memories and images that fill it.

 Using found materials like clay and rainwater he hopes to paint a picture of the landscape with the landscape, getting closer to emulating the feelings felt when outdoors.
 To further this he paints on objects where the function or use value relates directly to imagery depicted on it; these combined elements provide the spark to an otherwise “life lacking” image.
 This sensation he likes to call winde [sic].